 of garden design.The gardens are renowned for their remarkable

 glasshouses, the Japanese Garden, considered the finest in Europe

 and the extensive Kitchen Gardens, still producing fruit and

-Tatton hosts over 100 events a year including the RHS Flower Show, Summer
+Tatton hosts over 100 events a year including the prestigious RHS Flower

 For nearly 400 years the estate was the property of the Egerton